bisguzar/st3-micropython-tools/README.md

 !['Logo'](https://raw.githubusercontent.com/bisguzar/st3-micropython-tools/master/images/logo2.png)

 # st3-micropython-tools
 MicroPython board tools for Sublime Text 3.
-You can download, upload and remove files from/to your MicroPython board.
+You can pull, push and remove files from/to your board which installed MicroPython.

 ## Installation
-You can install **Micropython Tools** package with Package Control.

 ## After Installation
 You need to change settings.
 Just open command palette (ctrl+shift+p) and select 'MicroPython: Settings' option.
 Costumize values for your project and save it.
 Re-open sublime text.
 It's done.